Platypus survey methods (pros and cons)

 Photo: APC

-Recording sightings
+Recording sightings by human observers

 Positive features: